rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 structure.

 So my recommended starting language is: **Python**.
 Yes, I am bigoted, but I accept that other languages like Ruby may be just as good.

+Many other beginner languages are recommended by others.
 Javascript, for instance, is unnecessarily hard for beginners with too many special cases and `wat! <https://www.destroyallsoftware.com/talks/wat>`_ moments.